RevealBi/sdk-samples-redshift/server/aspnet/readme.md

 - **[JavaScript API](https://help.revealbi.io/api/javascript/latest/)**: Reveal offers a comprehensive JavaScript API that allows customization of almost every aspect of the dashboard, including visualization chooser, editing modes, and adding custom elements.
 - **[Developer Playground](https://help.revealbi.io/playground/)**: An interactive playground to experiment with Reveal BI's features.
 - **[Add Feature Requests, Bug Reports, or Review Open Issues](https://github.com/RevealBi/Reveal.Sdk/issues)**: Reveal's GitHub repository where you can review, add, or comment on new or existing issues.

-## PoC Requirements

-### Check-in Calls

-Weekly check-in calls lasting 10-15 minutes will be scheduled to provide updates and address any challenges during the PoC.